gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-11-09-early-computer-art-by-barbara-nessim.md

 - [U&lc (Upper & Lower Case) Magazine, Vol. 10, No. 4 (1983)](https://archive.org/details/ulc-magazine/Volume%2010-4/page/36/mode/2up) **Essential reading.** "From pencils to pixels: artist Barbara Nessim explores the new tool" by *Marion Muller*.
 Published at a time when there was great unease about the arrival of computers in the world of graphics.
 This is a fantastic piece that goes into how the works were created, even down to which tools or shapes were used to draw particular aspects of a drawing and how they were layered, and mostly shows Barbara's love for the arc tool!
 It also describes the IPS-2 computer system. and look at that page layout!
 - [BYTE magazine, Vol. 08, No. 07 - Videotex (July 1983)](https://drive.google.com/file/d/12QcmZ0Z0srtZBkNTvh5p36En71lSUOXi/view) 49 pages on Videotex and NAPLPS graphics.
 Excerpted PDF provided by the [Telidon Art Project](https://sites.google.com/view/telidonartproject/).
 Full magazine available at [archive.org](https://archive.org/details/byte-magazine-1983-07-rescan/page/n85/mode/2up).
-- [Graphis 232 (1984)](https://store.graphis.com/products/issue-232-digital-version) "Computer Images" a small introduction to a selection of computer art created by other artists.
+- [Graphis 232 (1984)](https://store.graphis.com/products/issue-232-digital-version) "Computer Images" Barbara writes a small introduction to a selection of computer art created by other artists.
 Notable for her description of how a Video Image Recorder works.
 - Video: [Face To Face (1984)](https://www.youtube.com/watch?v=vAKWR2b6yB8) a video made to document her work on the last night of her residency at Time Life, featuring the images loading and displaying in real-time.
 Very cool!
 - [Innovators of American Illustration (1986)](https://archive.org/details/innovatorsofamer0000unse_v4p1/page/122/mode/2up) an interview by *Steven Heller*.
-- [PC Computing Magazine (1988)](https://archive.org/details/PC_Computing_1988_10/page/n101/mode/2up) "The Art of Barbara Nessim" by *Carol Olsen Day* showing the work Barbara did on the NEC PC-100 whilst in Japan, on her Commodore Amiga, and on her Macintosh Plus.
+- [PC Computing Magazine (1988)](https://archive.org/details/PC_Computing_1988_10/page/n101/mode/2up) "The Art of Barbara Nessim" by *Carol Olsen Day* showing the work Barbara did on the NEC PC-100 whilst in Japan, on her Commodore Amiga, and on her Macintosh Plus, plus mention of her Polaroid Palette video image recorder.
 - [The Education of an Illustrator (2000)](https://archive.org/details/isbn_9781581150759/page/8/mode/2up) an essay by *Barbara Nessim* on her thinking and process as an illustrator.
 - [Digital Creativity: Techniques for Digital Media and the Internet (2001)](https://archive.org/details/digitalcreativit0000wand/page/76/mode/2up) a short interview by *Bruce Wands* with details about her process.
 - [BCS: An artful life (2014)](https://www.bcs.org/articles-opinion-and-research/an-artful-life/) profile by *Catherine Mason*, with details about the system and how images were output.